proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/prog_guide/qos_framework.rst

    |     |                           |                                                                         |
    +-----+---------------------------+-------------------------------------------------------------------------+

-Typically, the subport TC oversubscription feature is enabled only for the lowest priority traffic class (TC 3), which is typically used for best effort traffic, with the management plane preventing this condition from occurring for the other (higher priority) traffic classes.
+Typically, the subport TC oversubscription feature is enabled only for the lowest priority traffic class, which is typically used for best effort traffic, with the management plane preventing this condition from occurring for the other (higher priority) traffic classes.

-To ease implementation, it is also assumed that the upper limit for subport TC 3 is set to 100% of the subport rate, and that the upper limit for pipe TC 3 is set to 100% of pipe rate for all subport member pipes.
+To ease implementation, it is also assumed that the upper limit for subport best effort TC is set to 100% of the subport rate, and that the upper limit for pipe best effort TC is set to 100% of pipe rate for all subport member pipes.

 Implementation Overview
 '''''''''''''''''''''''

-The algorithm computes a watermark, which is periodically updated based on the current demand experienced by the subport member pipes, whose purpose is to limit the amount of traffic that each pipe is allowed to send for TC 3.
+The algorithm computes a watermark, which is periodically updated based on the current demand experienced by the subport member pipes, whose purpose is to limit the amount of traffic that each pipe is allowed to send for best effort TC.
 The watermark is computed at the subport level at the beginning of each traffic class upper limit enforcement period and the same value is used by all the subport member pipes throughout the current enforcement period. illustrates how the watermark computed as subport level at the beginning of each period is propagated to all subport member pipes.

-At the beginning of the current enforcement period (which coincides with the end of the previous enforcement period), the value of the watermark is adjusted based on the amount of bandwidth allocated to TC 3 at the beginning of the previous period that was not left unused by the subport member pipes at the end of the previous period.
+At the beginning of the current enforcement period (which coincides with the end of the previous enforcement period), the value of the watermark is adjusted based on the amount of bandwidth allocated to best effort TC at the beginning of the previous period that was not left unused by the subport member pipes at the end of the previous period.

-If there was subport TC 3 bandwidth left unused, the value of the watermark for the current period is increased to encourage the subport member pipes to consume more bandwidth.
+If there was subport best effort TC bandwidth left unused, the value of the watermark for the current period is increased to encourage the subport member pipes to consume more bandwidth.
-Otherwise, the value of the watermark is decreased to enforce equality of bandwidth consumption among subport member pipes for TC 3.
+Otherwise, the value of the watermark is decreased to enforce equality of bandwidth consumption among subport member pipes for best effort TC.

 The increase or decrease in the watermark value is done in small increments, so several enforcement periods might be required to reach the equilibrium state.
-This state can change at any moment due to variations in the demand experienced by the subport member pipes for TC 3, for example, as a result of demand increase (when the watermark needs to be lowered) or demand decrease (when the watermark needs to be increased).
+This state can change at any moment due to variations in the demand experienced by the subport member pipes for best effort TC, for example, as a result of demand increase (when the watermark needs to be lowered) or demand decrease (when the watermark needs to be increased).

 When demand is low, the watermark is set high to prevent it from impeding the subport member pipes from consuming more bandwidth.